Congressional District # 06

 Since hazardous materials remain onsite, five-year reviews are required.
 The first five-year review was completed in December 2004 and found that the remedy was properly constructed and functioning as designed.
 The review found that the immediate threats have been addressed and the remedy is expected to be protective as long as it is maintained, monitored, and the IC plan implemented.

 The old galvanized steel monitoring wells were replaced with PVC wells, and landfill gas probes were installed in 2005.
 To address concerns raised by the Michigan Department of Environmental Quality (MDEQ) regarding a potential onsite seep, a sampling program was developed in 2006.
 The results from the sampling event did not exceed human health or ecological risk-based criteria.
 These sampling results were discussed and evaluated in the second five-year review report, which was completed on September 30, 2010.
 The second five-year review found that the remedy is functioning as designed and is protective of human health and the environment in the short term.
 Long-term protectiveness requires an evaluation of ICs and the delineation of the lateral extent of methane gas migration to determine if a more aggressive landfill gas system is required.
-The third five-year review for the site will be completed by September 2015.
+EPA will complete the third five-year review for the site by September 2015.

 The PRP, EPA, and MDEQ are continuing to evaluate the monitoring program with the expectation of possibly modifying the monitoring program, and the PRPs performed a groundwater trend analysis.
 The PRP has asked to abandon several monitoring wells, reduce the number of analytes, and decrease the frequency of sampling events.
 EPA, in consultation with MDEQ, is evaluating this request to modify the long-term monitoring program.